slaterade/demo-boilerplate/README.md

 game-boilerplate
 =============

-A small template for a minimal game using OpenGL.
-The code is meant to be bare-boned and dependency free.
-Necessary libraries (such as GLFW) are distributed as part of the project.
+A small template for a minimal game or demo using OpenGL.
+The code is meant to be bare-bones and dependency free.
+Necessary libraries (such as GLEW and GLFW) are distributed as part of the project.
+Also, no CMake.

 Platforms Supported
 -------------------